nestybox/sysbox/docs/developers-guide/build.md

 ```

 The script will also configure Docker networking to avoid conflicts between
-host and inner container subnets, and will restart Docker (unless it's told
+host and inner container subnets.

-not to).
+Finally the script will restart Docker (unless it's told not to).

 This script takes several other configuration options, and you can use it to
 configure Docker with userns-remap mode (e.g., to use Sysbox in hosts where